2018 Toronto: Ksenia Sidorova, Francia Peniche and Astrid K. Rivero

 Name: “Walter Buckley Memorial Award for Excellence in Presenting Sociocybernetics” of the ISA RC51 on Sociocybernetics

-Rationale: The personal oral presentation of scientific findings and direct communication with an audience remains a key to the communication, understanding, and discussion of scientific findings and ideas which are essential for scientific progress.
+Rationale: The personal oral presentation of scientific findings and direct communication with an audience remains a key to the communication, understanding, and discussion of scientific findings and ideas, which are essential for scientific progress.
 This also remains true in the face of the overwhelming abundance of technical and electronic tools available nowadays for exchanging information across distances as well as supporting face-to-face communication.
 Many presentations at congresses and conferences are excellent but there are many others that could be improved to provide more important contributions to the progress of science.

-RC51 on Sociocybernetics wants to give such a prize because Cybernetics is – following Norbert Wiener´s formulation – a science of communication and, as per Heinz von Foerster´s formulation of Second Order Cybernetics, a science of observing observers.
-Hence it makes every sense for RC51 on Sociocybernetics to self-referentially observe its own observers and try to promote and improve scientific communication.
+RC51 on Sociocybernetics wants to give such a prize because Cybernetics is – following Norbert Wiener’s formulation – a science of communication and, as per Heinz von Foerster’s formulation of Second Order Cybernetics, a science of observing observers.
+Hence, it makes every sense for RC51 on Sociocybernetics to self-referentially observe its own observers and try to promote and improve scientific communication.

-The name of the award refers to the late Walter Buckley (born 1922, deceased on January 27, 2006, at the age of 84 in Durham NH, USA).
+The name of the award refers to the late Walter Buckley (born in 1922, deceased on January 27, 2006, at the age of 84 in Durham NH, USA).
 It was chosen because Walter Buckley made great efforts during his lifetime to spread the word on systems and cybernetics both within and beyond the social science community.

 Recognition: The award will consist of a certificate to be given to the winner.
 There will be an announcement of the winner on the RC51 website and in the RC51 Newsletter.
 Results will be also shared with the ISA.

-Eligibility: Eligible persons are all participants presenting a paper orally in an RC51 session at a World Congress of Sociology or at an intermediate “International Conference of Sociocybernetics”, whether organized by RC51 independently or conjointly with some other organisation.
+Eligibility: Eligible persons are all participants presenting a paper orally in an RC51 Session at a World Congress of Sociology or at an intermediate “International Conference of Sociocybernetics”, whether organized by RC51 independently or conjointly with some other organisation.
 All participants are eligible irrespective of their ISA or RC51 membership status.
-The same person may receive the award once only in the four year period between one World Congress of Sociology and the next.
+The same person may receive the award once only in the four-year period between one World Congress of Sociology and the next.

 Equal Opportunities: The award will be given strictly on the basis of the merits of the presentation, irrespective of gender, nationality, language, etc. RC51 makes special efforts to provide a forum for French and Spanish speaking scientists, French and Spanish being official languages of the ISA as well as English.
 There are thus equal opportunities for these language communities also.
-If the presentation is not given in the presenter´s mother language an appropriate adjustment will be made in the evaluation.
+If the presentation is not given in the presenter’s mother language an appropriate adjustment will be made in the evaluation.

 Nominations: All participants in the respective RC51 sessions, whether presenting or not, can nominate a presentation for the award, to be seconded by at least one other person.
-Nomination and seconding of one´s own presentation is not admissible.
+Nomination and seconding of one’s own presentation is not admissible.
 If there are no nominations, the RC51 International Scientific Committee of the respective congress or conference is responsible for nominating at least one candidate.

 Selection Process: From the nominated presentations the best one will be chosen by the members of the RC51 International Scientific Committee of the respective congress or conference who are present.
-At least 3 members are required to make a decision.
+At least three 3 members are required to make a decision.
 If not enough members of the RC51 International Scientific Committee are present, numbers will be made up from RC51 Board members who are present at the congress or conference.
 The selection committee is free not to give the award, if it deems there has been no presentation of sufficient excellence.